 This is a good question.
 First, one lifecycle clearly does not fit all.
 Teams find themselves in a unique situation: team members are unique individuals with their own skills and preferences for working, let alone the scaling/tailoring factors such as team size, geographic distribution, domain complexity, organizational culture, and so on which vary by team.
-Because teams find themselves in a wide variety of situations shouldn’t a framework such as DA support several lifecycles?
+Because teams find themselves in a wide variety of situations shouldn’t a toolkit such as DA support several lifecycles?
 Furthermore, just from the raging debates on various agile discussion forums, in agile user groups, at agile conferences, and even within organizations themselves it’s very easy to empirically observe that agile teams are in fact following different types of lifecycles.

 Second, we were uncomfortable with the idea of prescribing a single lifecycle.
-We wanted to avoid prescription in the DA framework to begin with, for all the rhetoric about the evils of prescription within the Scrum community it’s clear that Scrum is in fact quite prescriptive in practice.
+We wanted to avoid prescription in the DA toolkit to begin with, for all the rhetoric about the evils of prescription within the Scrum community it’s clear that Scrum is in fact quite prescriptive in practice.
 We’ve seen many teams get into trouble trying to follow agile methods such as Scrum to the letter of the law in an environment where “Scrum out of the box” really isn’t a good fit.

 Third, we’re firm believers in process improvement.
 If you are in fact improving your process as you learn, is it not realistic that your lifecycle will evolve over time?
 Of course it will.
 We’ve seen teams start with something close to the basic/agile lifecycle that evolve it to the advanced/lean or continuous delivery lifecycles over time.